 Whatever the reason, if you no longer need your car insurance coverage, you’ll need to cancel the plan immediately, so that you don’t get charged for a plan that you don’t need.
-Thankfully, canceling your insurance plan is a very easy task.
-In this article, Part 1 explains how to find out the details of your existing policy, and Part 2 suggests contacting the insurance company to cancel your plan.
+Thankfully, canceling your insurance plan is a very easy task (especially if you let us help.
+In this article, we’ll explains how to find out the details of your existing policy, suggest how you can contact the insurance company to cancel your plan, and link our to articles that can help you cancel plans with specific carriers or for specific kinds of insurance.

 Car insurance plans have different payment policies.
 Depending on your plan, your contract may be month-to-month, or it may be quarterly.
 If this is the case, when you cancel your insurance plan, you’ll simply be billed for the rest of the period, and that’s it.